garden-io/garden/docs/getting-started/quickstart.md

 {% endtabs %}

-For more detailed installation instructions, please see our [Installation guide](../guides/installation.md).
+For more detailed installation instructions, see our [Installation guide](../guides/installation.md).

 ### Step 2 — Clone the example project